Scraping • Dragging

 Stacks Image 25377

-• Paint is first applied to the surface in any number of ways, then a knife or other tool is used to scrape away and/or drag the paint across the surface.
+• Paint is applied to the surface, then a hard tool is used to scrape away and/or drag the paint across the surface.

 Scraping/dragging can add texture and/or create shading that indicates form.
 This process can be repeated any number of times, and previous layers can be either dragged into and blended with a subsequent layer, and/or a previous layer can be revealed by scraping away a subsequent layer.
 The ways in which multiple layers will interact can become highly unpredictable, so indeterminacy becomes a prominent part of the piece.